EVANnnn1996/PerfBoostSettings/README.md

+# <b>If you manually download zip make sure you rename the folder after extracting to PerfBoostSettings instead of perfboostsettings or it won't work</b>

 ### PerfBoost Settings

 A configuration addon for the perf_boost.dll mod https://gitea.com/avitasia/perf_boost that provides an easy-to-use interface for adjusting performance optimization settings.